Forest Path Ayahuasca Ceremonies

 An Integration Circle will be held after breakfast on the Sunday morning, and we will usually close and finish the weekend by 12pm.

-Between double nights of ceremonies, we encourage you to relax by the lake, enjoy the sauna, swim and refresh yourself, read, journal and reflect before the next ceremony.
+Between double nights of ceremonies, we encourage you to relax by the lake, swim and refresh yourself, read, journal and reflect before the next ceremony.

 Please try not bring your entire suitcase if you are traveling, but an overnight bag with just the essentials, we do not have enough storage space for everyone to bring all their travel belongings.
 Participants will sleep in the Temple after ceremony for Wisdom Weekends unless you book a nearby accommodation option.